pollin14/travels-searcher/readme.md

 ## Travels Searcher

-A widget to do searches of travels built above jQuery UI's autocomplete and datepicker and it uses design pattern of jQuery UI widget.
+A widget searches travels from a place to other.
+It is built jQuery UI's autocomplete and datepicker.
+It uses the design pattern of jQuery UI widget.

 ## How does it work?

-1.- The widget start with a list of places.
+1. The widget start with a list of places.
-2.- Searches places using only name property (the label) of the place.
+2. It searches places using only the name property (the label) of the place.
-3.- Groups the places by cities (a place is city if is a group) and terminals (a place is terminal if is not a group)
+3. It groups the places by cities (a place is city if it is a group) and terminals (a place is terminal if it is not a group)

 ### Presentation formats:

-Cities category shows the result in the format: city + state abbreviation.
+Cities category shows the results in the format: city + state abbreviation.
 Terminals category shows the results in the format: terminal + city + state abbreviation.

 ## Requirements